 Cirrhosis is a chronic (ongoing, long-term) disease of the liver.
 It means scarring to the normal liver tissue that keeps this important organ from working as it should.
 If the damage is not stopped, the liver gradually loses more of its ability to carry out its normal functions.
 This is called liver failure, sometimes referred to as end-stage liver disease.

-- The liver is the largest organ in the body and one of
+The liver is the largest organ in the body and one of the most essential.

 - It is about the size a football and is located on the right side in front, just below the lower rib cage.

 - It produces substances that help fight infections and clot blood, filters toxins and infectious agents out of the blood, helps in the absorption of certain nutrients from foods, and stores energy for later use.

 - These are just some of its many functions in the body.